coral-lab-asu/coral-lab-asu.github.io/publications_new.md

         <p class="pub-abstract">
-           Temporal reasoning over tabular data presents substantial challenges for large language mod els (LLMs), as evidenced by recent research.
-In this study, we conduct a comprehensive analy sis of temporal datasets to pinpoint the specific limitations of LLMs.
-Our investigation leads to enhancements in TempTabQA, a benchmark specifically designed for tabular temporal ques tion answering.
+           Temporal reasoning over tabular data presents substantial challenges for large language models (LLMs), as evidenced by recent research.
+In this study, we conduct a comprehensive analysis of temporal datasets to pinpoint the specific limitations of LLMs.
+Our investigation leads to enhancements in TempTabQA, a benchmark specifically designed for tabular temporal question answering.
 We provide critical insights for enhancing LLM performance in temporal reasoning tasks with tabular data.
 Furthermore, we introduce a novel approach, C.L.E.A.R to